MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 To troubleshoot where your JavaScript is going wrong, you can insert `console.log()` statements in the **Editor** pane.
 Another approach, that's more powerful (yet can also be simple), is to use the debugger of Microsoft Edge DevTools.

-The basic approach to using a debugger is to set a breakpoint (an intentional stopping place in the code), run the code at full speed up to the line of code on which the breakpoint is set, and then step through the lines of code, starting at that breakpoint.

-To debug a webpage, you typically set a breakpoint and then send a form from the webpage, as follows:
+To use a debugger on a webpage, you typically set a breakpoint and then send a form from the webpage, as follows:

 1. Open the webpage in a new tab of the browser.
 For example, open this form webpage in a new tab: [Demo: Get Started Debugging JavaScript with Microsoft Edge (Chromium) DevTools][DevtoolsGlitchMeDebugJsGetStarted].